-Now, run the reconfigure command to apply changes to Gitlab server.
+Now, run the reconfigure command to apply changes to the Gitlab server.

 sudo gitlab-ctl reconfigure

 This will take some time to complete the installation.
-At the end, you will see a message “gitlab Reconfigured!” on your screen.
+In the end, you will see the message “gitlab Reconfigured!” on your screen.

 Step 3 – Adjust Firewall

-If you system running a firewall, make sure to open 80, 443 ports.
+If your system running a firewall, make sure to open 80, 443 ports.

 The firewalld users can use the following commands to open required ports on their system.